 The most logical approach is by practicing preventive or proactive care, taking steps to stay healthy and preventing disease and illness from occurring in the first place.
 Study upon study proves that prevention is key to warding off the majority of diseases that accompany aging.

-So let’s stack the odds in our favor this summer and follow these 10 healthy tips from CPR Toronto.
+So let’s stack the odds in our favor this summer and follow these 10 healthy tips.

 - Reduce/eliminate junk food, fast food, fried foods, starches, and sugars.
 Get more of your complex carbs from fruits, vegetables, legumes and nuts.